 David L. Hecht

-David has represented both plaintiffs and defendants in numerous high-profile patent and trade secret litigations.
-He has appeared in over three dozen patent-related matters, including inter partes review proceedings, for industry giants including Raytheon, Huawei, and MediaTek.
-David has tried numerous District Court and International Trade Commission (ITC) cases to verdict involving a wide range of computer, software, communications and medical products related technologies.
+A registered patent attorney, David has appeared in dozens of patent-related matters, including inter partes review proceedings, for industry giants including Raytheon, Huawei, and MediaTek.
+David has tried numerous District Court and International Trade Commission (ITC) cases to verdict involving a wide range of computer, software, communications, and medical products related technologies.
 Among the most notable of those trials was Apple v.
 Samsung, known as the "patent trial of the century."
 David was also part of the trial team that secured the first-ever exclusion order against Apple in the ITC.

 David holds a rare and highly coveted educational trifecta: degrees in engineering (B.S. in electrical and computer engineering), business (M.B.A.) and law (J.D.).
 He worked as a network engineer prior to law school and a patent agent while a law student.
 David also founded several successful startups during the Great Recession, including real estate investment and event production companies.
-David draws from his diverse background and experience to understand the most intricate details of his clients' business and technology.
+David draws from his diverse background and experience to understand the most intricate details of his clients' intellectual property and/or business.

-Since 2015, David has been recognized as a New York Super Lawyer and Rising Star, an honor bestowed upon five percent of the total lawyers in the area.
+Since 2015, David has been recognized as a New York Super Lawyer and Rising Star.

 Entertainment & Media Litigation